jebez1/How_to_watch_a_web_page_video_at_its_native_resolution_not_resized/readme.txt

 But yes with an extension that injects a user stylesheet ( .css file ) with video{object-fit:none!important} in it ( only video{object-fit:none!important} : video no-fit ) .

 On Falkon :
-Preferences , Other , User Style Sheet , select a .css file with video{object-fit:none!important} in it .
+Preferences , Other , User Style Sheet , select a .css file with video{object-fit:none!important} .

 It works on Youtube , Facebook , Vimeo , Koreus , Twitter , Dailymotion ...